memfault/interrupt/_drafts/best-of-binutils.md

 ### strip

 As the name implies, `strip` removes sections from an ELF.
-Most commonly you will see it used for stripping things like debug info from an ELF:
+Most commonly you will see it used for stripping things like debug info from an ELF.
+If you are distributing your ELF files, stripping debug information can make it harder to reverse engineeryour code.
+Here is an example:

 ```
 # Confirm ELF originally has debug info